richkuz/schema-tools/README.md

 The schema folder name must match the name of the index.

-The `schema:migrate` task will alert and exit if you attempt to add a new revision that requires reindexing.
+The `schema:migrate` task will alert and exit if you attempt to add a new revision to an existing index that would require reindexing.

 ### Migrate a specific index to the latest version